camunda/camunda/client/README.md

 Should test the service.
 You should not need enzyme here as the service should be independent from React or any rendered component.

+### api.js

+Should contain the logic of the APIs calls for fetching or updating data.
+The stored methods should only connect to the API and return the responses.
+No extra logic is to be performed in this files.
+This file should be independent from React.

 ### index.js

 Defines the public interface of the directory.
 Usually re-exports the default component export as a named export.
 In some cases, it might also export other resources.